-The condition of the tanks should be reviewed annually.
+- The condition of the tanks should be reviewed annually.
 Where the presence of organic material, vermin and water quality deterioration is identified, remedial action should be conducted.
-Where required a sample should be taken from the drain outlet.
+Where required a sample should be taken from the drain outlet. - Servicing of TMV's by external contractor.